 Artist Statement

 My paintings combine still lifes of objects with images from art history.
 I work from life, arranging the elements over a period of days and doing drawings until I have a composition that can sustain a painting.
 I enjoy the challenge of painting from life, especially when it includes creating a reasonable copy of a painting by one of my favorite artists, such as Van Eyck or Giotto.
-I paint in transparent watercolor, using an archival board that is primed for watermedia, which allows greater control and flexibility, and can be varnished like an oil painting.
+I paint in transparent watercolor, transferring the final drawing to the paper and building the color with transparent washes.
+Any white areas in the painting are the white of the paper.

 There is generally no explicit relationship between the still life elements and the artworks included in my paintings.
 The artworks are chosen because of their subject matter, their colors and composition, or simply on impulse, reproduced from books and postcards and redrawn by hand.
 The fruit and vegetables come straight from the grocery store, also chosen for their colors and forms.
 I sometimes include the bar code stickers to emphasize that they are consumer products.
 I don’t look for an explicit connection or “message” in the combination of elements.
 Instead, I want to create a painting in which several “realities” coexist—the reality of the table top joined with the pictorial space and subject matter of the artwork.
 I want the painting to be believable but also clearly a fabrication, a painted image within a painted image and a horizontal tabletop and vertical backdrop reduced to two dimensions.
 Most of the artworks I use have an inherent geometry, which I incorporate into the overall composition and space of the painting.
 I enjoy using works by artists who celebrated the potential of paint to describe the richness of the visual world— Ingres for example—as well as artists such as Matisse and Picasso who explored the contradictions of the flat picture plane and the painted illusion.